310mc/https-310mc.github.io-tl/source/_posts/vs_gourmet/minitalk/hiyori_2.md

 {% img https://f005.backblazeb2.com/file/reitoouji/ro_fJbh566b91fa8oi5.webp?timestamp=1723408308687 %}

-{% bubble Hiyori norsmile3 %}
+{% bubble Hiyori norsmile2 %}
-Oh!
-Anzu.
-What’s up, do you have something to do at the agency?

-—It’s with me?
-Wait, what you’re holding…
+Oh, Anzu-chan.
+What are you doing here, might I ask?
 {% endbubble %}

-{% bubble Hiyori smilesoft %}
+{% bubble Hiyori frown %}
-Ooh, it’s my profile sheet for the audition…!
-I’ve been waiting for this!
+I’m waiting for Jun-kun to finish changing his clothes.
+Gosh, he is *so* slow at it…!
 {% endbubble %}

+{% bubble Hiyori curious %}
+…You’re a judge?
+Eh, you’ve also taken on the role of judge, Anzu-chan?
+Really?
+{% endbubble %}

 <div class="minitalk" character="Anzu">
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-            Huh?
-You knew about it?
+            Yes, really.
         </div>
         <div class="minitalk-option_content">
-            {% bubble Hiyori smile %}
+            {% bubble Hiyori frown2 %}
-            Yeah, I actually saw Akehoshi fill in his sheet at the agency desk, so…

-            I just knew it meant I’d have to fill in my own.
-It’s hard to decide what to write!

-            Let’s see… I have to write my name first, huh?
-They say a person’s handwriting shows who they are inside, so I’ll be sure to fill it in properly~♪
+            Hmm…?
+I wish you told me that *much* earlier…
             {% endbubble %}
+            {% bubble Hiyori norsmile %}
+            It had to be kept a secret until the day of the audition?
+I see, that makes sense.

+            You can’t afford to show bias towards ES idols either, and it might be a harsh job on you, won’t it?
+			{% endbubble %}
         </div>
     </div>
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-            Waiting…?
+            The details will be announced later…
         </div>
         <div class="minitalk-option_content">
+            {% bubble Hiyori curious %}
+            It was just announced on the home page a moment ago…?
+Huh, I had no idea, as they had confiscated our phones.

+            So it was written that they’ve scheduled an introduction for the judges later?
+            {% endbubble %}
-            {% bubble Hiyori smileconfident %}
+            {% bubble Hiyori snicker %}
-            Fufu, I met Isara at the corridors, and he told me that we have to write a self-PR for the audition.

-            I was waiting impatiently for the request to come to me next.
-Right, time to think about what I’ll write…

-            If I recall correctly, we have to choose a photo too, right?
-I can’t decide which to go with at all…♪
+            Fufu.
+There will surely be many idols who’ll be surprised to see Anzu-chan as a judge.
+This will be fun to witness…♪
 			{% endbubble %}
         </div>
     </div>